Literary Hub: Book Marks

-Book Marks is an American review-aggregation website for books.
-It was launched by Literary Hub in June 2016.
+Book Marks is an American review-aggregation website for books, launched by Literary Hub in June 2016.
 The service aggregates reviews from approximately 70 sources, including newspapers, magazines, and websites, and averages them into a score: "rave", "positive", "mixed", or "pan".

 CrimeReads

 CrimeReads is a daily website dedicated to crime, mystery, and thrillers.
 It launched in 2018 as a channel of Literary Hub, with Dwyer Murphy and Molly Odintz as editors.

 CrimeReads publishes essays, lists, and other pieces about literature, film, television, radio/podcasts, and theater, as well as personal essays and original true crime research.
-The site also features excerpts from recent and forthcoming fiction and nonfiction books in its relevant genres.

-The website is and has been advised by crime writers and journalists, including Megan Abbott, Lee Child, Lyndsay Faye, Meg Gardiner, Alison Gaylin, Rachel Howzell Hall, Carl Hiaasen, Joe Ide, Craig Johnson, Ausma Zehanat Khan, Laura Lippman, Attica Locke, Val McDermid, Kyle Mills, Walter Mosley, Lori Rader-Day, Ruth Ware, Sarah Weinman, and Daniel Woodrell.
+The website is and has been advised by crime writers and journalists, including Megan Abbott, Lee Child, Lyndsay Faye, Meg Gardiner, Alison Gaylin, Rachel Howzell Hall, Carl Hiaasen, Sulari Gentill, Joe Ide, Craig Johnson, Ausma Zehanat Khan, Laura Lippman, Attica Locke, Val McDermid, Kyle Mills, Walter Mosley, Lori Rader-Day, Ruth Ware, Sarah Weinman, and Daniel Woodrell.
 Olivia Rutigliano joined the site as a staff writer in 2020 and became the site's third editor in 2021.

+Political alignment

+In 2024, Literary Hub came under criticism for publishing an open letter denouncing PEN America’s response to the Israel–Hamas war.
+The letter, signed by authors such as Naomi Klein and Michelle Alexander, accused PEN of failing to support Palestinian writers.
+Former New York Times Book Review editor Pamela Paul described the site as “the de facto clearinghouse for pro-Palestinian literary-world sentiment,” in her op-ed Free Speech, PEN America.
+Publishers Weekly reported that Literary Hub editors responded with humor, joking about printing tote bags with the “clearinghouse” label.